The Irritable Vegan

 Dairy-free dark chocolate

-FODMAP safe serving of 30g.
+Low FODMAP serving of 30g.
 It contains high amounts of fructans at serving sizes of 125g. *If you are vegan or malabsorb lactose then please be aware that not all dark chocolate is dairy-free, always check the label.
 If you’re using a non-dairy free dark chocolate then it also becomes moderate for lactose at a serving of 80g.

 Oats

 Oats are another of those ingredients that can seem confusing on a low FODMAP diet.
-Depending on which type you choose, rolled, coarse, groats or flakes, the safe portion sizes differ.
+Depending on which type you choose, rolled, coarse, groats or flakes, the low FODMAP portion sizes differ.
 All oats used in my recipes are regular rolled oats which have a safe serving of 52g/½ cup.
 Servings of 78g/¾ cup become high for fructans and GOS.
 Please note that this is their dried weight, before cooking.

-Regular oats are considered FODMAP safe at recommended serving sizes but those with a gluten or wheat allergy will need to choose gluten-free varieties.
+Regular oats are considered low FODMAP at recommended serving sizes but those with a gluten or wheat allergy will need to choose gluten-free varieties.
 Unfortunately, gluten-free oats specifically are not listed in the Monash app so you’ll need to decide for yourself if you’re happy to assume their safe serving is the same as for regular oats.

 Peanut butter